chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 ## Part 2 ...

-Sherlock and Watson are trapped in a room and there doesn't seem to be a way out unless the code to exit the room is figured out.
+Sherlock and Watson are trapped in a room and there doesn't seem to be a way out unless the code to escape the room is figured out.

+Watson can only follow Sherlock.

 World file
 Use the launch file ```escape.launch```.

-1. Create an appropriate configuration for viewing the bots and the room and save it in the ```configs``` folder
+1. Create an appropriate configuration for viewing the bots and the room and save it in the ```configs``` folder of ```task_1``` .

-2. Create a node to make Sherlock move as well

-Escape code - Area of the arena
+Create additional nodes if required.

+Using the clues, figure out the escape code

 Have fun!